 In-House Catering – Food and beverages is handled by your wedding venue and not an outside vendor.

-Head Table – A central position table reserve for the newlywed and their bridal party or family members.
+Head Table – A central position table reserved for the newlywed and their bridal party or family members.

 Installation – A grand arrangement of flowers hanging over the dance floor or other conspicuous places.
 They can be time-consuming to create and can be expensive.

 Invitation Suite – A complete set of information about your wedding.
-Generally includes save the date, invitation, and RSVP card.
+Generally includes saving the date, invitation, and RSVP card.

 Jumping The Broom – Jumping the broom is an African American tradition practices at weddings to honor their ancestors.
 At the end of the wedding ceremony, the newlywed couple would jump over a broom before walking down the aisle and exiting the wedding ceremony.
 During slavery, slave marriages were illegal and were done in secrecy to avoid punishments.
 Jumping over a broom was one way to mark a slave union.

 Justice of the Peace – A judge who performs civil marriages.
 They are frequently of local jurisdiction and may perform the ceremony in a courthouse setting or at your venue.